INITIALIZING WEBSITE BUILD...

 I used to be the architect of the solution.
 Now in 2026, I'm the input to the architect and the checker at the end.
 My 10-80-10 rule: humans do the first 10% (finding the information, prepping good input, shaping the plan), AI does 80% of the work, and humans check the last 10% and tweak the result.
 The hard part over time is pushing on those two 10% ends.
 That's what creates full automation.

-I watch a lot of people on the forefront of technology.
+I pay attention to a lot of people on the forefront.
 Eventually I start seeing glimpses of where I can engage in my own way.
 That's not genius.
 It's pattern recognition from paying attention.

 Journey